DFHack/dfhack/docs/plugins/autofarm.rst

 Tags:
 :dfhack-keybind:`autofarm`

+:index:`Automatically manage farm crop selection.
-Automatically manage farm crop selection.
-This plugin periodically scans your plant stocks and assigns crops to your farm plots based on which plant stocks are low (as long as you have the appropriate seeds).
+<autofarm; Automatically manage farm crop selection.>` This plugin periodically
+scans your plant stocks and assigns crops to your farm plots based on which plant stocks are low (as long as you have the appropriate seeds).
 The target threshold for each crop type is configurable.

 Usage: